ASTROGBAE/DungeonLyte/README.md

 DungeonLyte is a text adventure game interpreter and compiler.
 Using a simple to understand syntax, write text adventure games with branching choices, items and conditions.

 The interpreter and underlying structure is written in Java.
 The front-end language for writing an adenture game is called Dracoysh.
-Write down your epic adventure in Dracoysh script (formatted as 'game.txt'), place it in the /data file and run the Java code!
+Write down your epic adventure in Dracoysh script and run it with the Java code!

 ## How to make a game